Disease Guide ·Polycystic Kidney Disease ·2026

 PKD Coverage Basics

-Most comprehensive policies cover PKD diagnosis and ongoing management if your cat is enrolled before symptoms or diagnosis.
-The standard 14-day illness waiting period applies.
-Ultrasounds, blood work, prescription diets, medications, and fluid therapy are typically covered.
-This is a high-cost, chronic condition where insurance provides enormous value.
+Comprehensive policies cover PKD if enrolled before diagnosis.
+Standard 14-day waiting period applies.
+Ultrasounds, blood work, diets, meds, and fluid therapy covered.
+High-value for chronic conditions.

 Red flag · Pre-existing